edgexfoundry/device-rfid-llrp-go/README.md

 These values are not currently configurable, but they are easy to change before building within [this code](internal/driver/device.go).
-Future work may make these configurable and/or automatically set up a KeepAlive spec on connection.
+Future work will automatically set up a KeepAlive spec on connection.

 ## Example Scripts
 There are a couple of example scripts here